How would you feel if you came home to discover thieves have broken in?

-The owner’s daughter always had friends over so it was either the daughter or her friends who came into my room.
+The owner’s daughter always had friends over, so either the daughter or her friends came into my room.

-It was only then that I felt I was protected in the room because once you’ve been violated it stays with you forever.
+Only then did I feel I was protected in the room because once you’ve been violated, it stays with you forever.

-It took us 5 years to pay off the mortgage and we also protected our property in many ways.
+It took us five years to pay off the mortgage, and we protected our property in many ways.

-Also, don’t be afraid to get tenants insurance or house insurance quotes from various companies.
+Also, don’t hesitate to get tenant or house insurance quotes from various companies.

 Read the fine print to make sure you know what you can claim in the event of theft or for any other reasons.